Chloeh24/crime-data-viz/README.md

 # Crime data viz project

-Using the met police api, visualise data using d3
+Fetching crime rates data from the [Police Data API](https://data.police.uk/docs/) and visualising it using d3